nunomourinho/MonarcAppFO-PT/translate-pt/2-docker/readme.md

 ```

-4) Pra usar as traduções, escolher no interface a lingua portuguesa.
+4) Para usar as traduções, escolher no interface a lingua portuguesa.
 Quando se cria o modelo de análise escolher a lingua inglesa